 - Combine all the ingredients into the glass spray bottle and give it a gentle shake to mix.

-- Either spray onto the surface and wipe clean with a microfiber cloth, or spray directly onto the microfiber cloth and wipe down the surface.
+- Either spray onto the surface and wipe clean with an organic unbleached cotton unpaper towel or spray directly onto the cotton unpaper towel and wipe down the surface.

 As always, before trying this homemade dusting spray or any type of new cleaner, test it out in a concealed area before using on the entire surface.